XhuljanoKocia/XhuljanoKocia/README.md

 - 👋 Hi, I’m @XhuljanoKocia
 - 👀 I’m interested in Javascript and PHP
-- 🌱 I’m currently learning Javascript and PHP
+- 🌱 I’m currently learning Javascript and Laravel
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me xhuljanokocia@gmail.com